Javan Lake: Background

 Lake Javan or Shahdad was formed in 2019 by intense seasonal rains.
 The desert environment has changed as a result of the popularity of the lake.
 However, because of its creation, water has also made a portion of the Shahdad-Nehbandan road impassable.

 A 2019 flood tide damaged the Shahdad- Nehbandan road, but it also led to the unanticipated creation of a lake in the Lut Desert and Shahdad Kalut.
 This new lake attracted numerous migrant catcalls and converted the area into a stunning natural magnet in Iran.
 The range of the lake submerged a 40 kilometer stretch of road, leaving behind remnants and electricity poles.
 The incompletely submerged Kaluts act as islets.
 Also naming the Young Lake Shahdad is also carried out by Dr. Mostafa Javadipour Moradi, a tourism and media activist in Kerman province.

 Flora and fauna

-The environment of the lake is domestic to Gaz bushes, too known as Nabka, which flourish in wettish conditions.
+The environment of the lake is domestic to Tamarisk bushes which flourish in wettish conditions.
 Other foliage incorporates sedge and graminea bushes.
-The area's distinctive natural life incorporates snakes, shoreline pussycats, dragonflies, sparrows, creepy crawlies, shoreline foxes, reptiles, caracals, vagrant catcalls, and skunks, which have made this region their habitat.
+The area's distinctive natural life incorporates snakes, shoreline pussycats, dragonflies, sparrows, Chinese pond herons, vagrant birds attracted to the water source, insects, shoreline foxes, reptiles, caracals, sand cats, and skunks, which have made this region their habitat.